spearwolf/eventize/README.md

 ε.retain('foo')
 ```

-With `retain` the last emitted event is remembered.
-Every new listener gets the last event, even if it was emitted before subscribing.
+With `retain` the last transmitted event is stored.
+Any new listener will get the last event, even if it was sent before they subscribed.

-> NOTE: This behavior is similar to the `new ReplaySubject(1)` of _rxjs_.
+> NOTE: This behaviour is similar to the `new ReplaySubject(1)` of _rxjs_.
 But somehow the method name `retain` seemed more appropriate here.